 Students will take classes Monday-Saturday.
 On Monday through Friday, ballet class will begin at 10:30 a.m., followed by a specialty class or lecture at Noon (jazz, tap, hiphop, acting coach, etc).
-From 1-2 p.m. is lunch at AB (Students may only leave AB for lunch with prior written consent from parent).
-2 to approx 4:30 p.m. is rehearsal for final performance ballet piece.
+From 1:00-1:45 p.m. is lunch break (students may only leave AB for lunch with prior written consent from parent).
+From 1:45pm to at most 4:30 p.m. is rehearsal for the ballet being staged at final performance.
 From 4:45 p.m. to evening, students will join AB School's normal class schedule.
 This means that dancers may finish classes between 6:00-8:45 p.m. each night depending on their level and the specific class schedule for that day.
-Saturday classes include ballet, jazz, and partnering and will run from approximately 10 a.m.-1 p.m.
-In addition, students (in small groups) will choreograph their own piece to submit for inclusion in the final performance show.
+Saturday classes include ballet and jazz, and will run from approximately 10:00 a.m.-1:30 p.m depending on students' level.
+In addition, students will form groups and choreograph a piece to perform in the session-end performance.

 Anaheim Ballet is easily accessible from John Wayne Airport (SNA).
 Please attempt to arrange arrivals and departures from SNA.
 If unable to secure flights to/from SNA, flights should be arranged from Long Beach Airport (LGB), Ontario Airport (ONT) or from the Los Angeles International Airport (LAX).
 Please note on your application if transportation to and from the airport will be necessary.

 Anaheim Ballet is located in an internationally favored vacation area that has many lovely accommodations.
 Lodging at local hotels provides easy access to the Anaheim Ballet studios.
 Parents wishing to join their children may request information for lodging by visiting VisitAnaheim.org.
-Anaheim Ballet is located near the Disneyland Resort, Anaheim Ice Hockey Rink, and Anaheim Packing District.
+Anaheim Ballet is located near the Disneyland Resort, Ctr City and the Anaheim Packing District.

 Optional group activities will include a trip to Disneyland (The Happiest Place on Earth) for an additional fee.
 Students under 13 will have a chaperone with them at all times at Disney.
 Additional no or low-cost social events may be available, please plan ahead accordingly (for example, beach bonfire or pool party).